 Want to give your mum something that will warm her heart without warming the planet?
 Gift giving is a huge contributor to landfill: there’s all the single-use wrapping paper and plastic ribbons, plus the fact that many gifts end up unwanted and thrown out.
-There are plenty of ways you can show your mum you love her without hurting the planet (or your wallet).
+With the busy pace of life in the city, it's tempting to just run to the shops and pick up another cast iron pot, but there are plenty of ways you can show your mum you love her without hurting the planet (or your wallet).

 Finish off her home maintenance list